netw0rm/atlaskit/packages/util-shared-styles/docs/USAGE.md

 import {
   akColorN500 as defaultColor,
   akColorR500 as highlightColor,
-  akFontFamily as fontFamily,
+  akFontFamily as fontFamily
-} from '@atlaskit/util-shared-styles';
+} from "@atlaskit/util-shared-styles";
 ```